 The FCA will consider the circumstances of each case, but will ordinarily publicise enforcement action where this has led to the issue of a final notice.
 The FCA may also publicise enforcement action where this has led to the issue of a decision notice.
-The FCA will decide on a case-by-case basis whether to publish information about the matter to which a decision notice relates, but expects normally to publish a decision notice if the which a decision notice relates, but expects normally to publish a decision notice if the subject of enforcement action decides to refer the matter to the Tribunal.
+The FCA will decide on a case-by-case basis whether to publish information about the matter to which a decision notice relates, but expects normally to publish a decision notice if the subject of enforcement action decides to refer the matter to the Tribunal.
 The FCA may also publish a decision notice before a person has decided whether to refer the matter to the Tribunal if the FCA considers there is a compelling reason to do so.
+For example, the FCA may consider that early publication of the detail of its reasons for taking action is necessary

+Tribunal if the FCA considers there is a compelling reason to do so.
 For example, the FCA may consider that early publication of the detail of its reasons for taking action is necessary for market confidence reasons or to allow consumers to avoid any potential harm arising from a firm's actions.
 If a person decides not to refer a matter to the Tribunal, the FCA will generally only publish a final notice.

-- 6.8A If the FCA intends to publish a decision notice, it will give advance notice of its intention to the person to whom the decision notice is given and to any third party to whom a copy - of the notice is given.
+- If the FCA intends to publish a decision notice, it will give advance notice of its intention to the person to whom the decision notice is given and to any third party to whom a copy of the notice is given.
 The FCA will consider any representations made, but will normally not decide against publication solely because it is claimed that publication could have a negative impact on a person's reputation.
 The FCA will also not decide against publication solely because a person asks for confidentiality when they refer a matter to the Tribunal. - Publication will generally include placing the decision notice or final notice on the FCA website and this will often be accompanied by a press release.
 The FCA will also consider what information about the matter should be included on the Financial Services Register.
-Additional guidance on the FCA's approach to the publication of information on the Financial Services Register in certain specific types of cases is set out at the end of this - However, as required by the Act (see paragraph 6.7 above), the FCA will not publish information if publication of it would, in its opinion, be unfair to the person in respect of whom the action is taken or prejudicial to the interests of consumers, or detrimental to the stability of the UK financial system.
-It may make that decision where, for example, publication could damage market confidence or undermine market integrity in a way that could be damaging to the interests of consumers.

-- Publishing notices is important to ensure the transparency of FCA decision-making; it informs the public and helps to maximise the deterrent effect of enforcement action.
+Additional guidance on the FCA's approach to the publication of information on the Financial Services Register in certain specific types of cases is set out at the end of this chapter. - However, as required by the Act (see paragraph 6.7 above), the FCA will not publish information if publication of it would, in its opinion, be unfair to the person in respect of whom the action is taken or prejudicial to the interests of consumers, or detrimental to the stability of the UK financial system.
+It may make that decision where, for example, publication could damage market confidence or undermine market integrity in a way that could be damaging to the interests of consumers. - Publishing notices is important to ensure the transparency of FCA decision-making; it informs the public and helps to maximise the deterrent effect of enforcement action.
 The FCA will upon request review warning notice statements, decision notices, final notices and related press releases that are published on the FCA's website.
 The FCA will determine at that time whether continued publication is appropriate, or whether notices and publicity should be removed or amended. - 6.10A In carrying out its review the FCA will consider all relevant factors.
 In particular, the FCA will take into account: